IBM/db2-event-store-taxi-trips/README.md

 Number of records inserted: 2000, total time: 473ms
 ```

 The provided JSON file has 50,000 events.
-The loader continue until it runs out of events or until the final cell of the notebook signals for it to stop.
+The loader continues until it runs out of events or until the final cell of the notebook signals for it to stop.

 ## Run SQL queries